kaihendry/dabase.com/content/blog/no-dist-upgrade.md

 # Daily package patches

 Almost every day behind the computer, I enjoyed the village pump of new opensource package updates.
-Updates to files and binaries replaced via packages.
-Historically [Archlinux News](https://archlinux.org/news/) announced when interventions are in complex update scenarios.
+Updates to files & binaries replaced via packages.
+Historically [Archlinux News](https://archlinux.org/news/) announced **manual interventions** in complex update scenarios.

 <img src="https://s.natalian.org/2023-01-04/intervention.png">

 # Patching production

-When deploying Raspbian or a production release of Red Hat Enterprise, it's unusual for it to be manually updated.
-Even less so with the automated **unattended-upgrades** package.
+When deploying [Raspbian](https://forums.raspberrypi.com/viewtopic.php?p=2054478) or a production release of Red Hat Enterprise, it's unusual for it to be manually updated frequently.
+Even less so automated, for example with the **unattended-upgrades** package, since it's deemed fragile.

-Since regular linux updates are common, people tend not to update for fear of jeopardising uptime.
-Since a linux update neccesitates a reboot.
+Since regular Linux updates are common, people tend not to update for fear of jeopardising uptime.
+Since a Linux update neccesitates a reboot.

-Furthermore applications tend to depend on underlying operating system libraries, so there is a reluctance to update the operating system, for fear it might affect the running application.
+Furthermore dynamically linked applications depend on underlying operating system libraries, so there is a reluctance to update the operating system, for fear it might affect the running application.

 Conservative users might choose "Debian stable" and only security updates, and that is fraught with misery as all the packages are old snapshots deemed "stable" not by upstream, but by package developers.
 This often results in frustration by upstream who do not support arbitary snapshots of their software.